Today, I will discuss all you need to know about the famous British Warm overcoat, including the history, style and where to buy.

 During its early days, the British Warm was sometimes seen with a belted back, though later it disappeared completely.

 Interestingly, King George V as well as King George VI occasionally wore a brown fur collar with their British Warm.
-In this pictures we see King George V and King Albert of Belgium inspecting Belgian troops.
+In this picture we see King George V and King Albert of Belgium inspecting Belgian troops.
 On the left, you can see the young Prince of Wales wearing a British Warm as well.

 The British Warm in Public